← All services Service

 • If your family has more than one next-generation member and you want to prepare them for the future together through a structured program, SPALDA Academy may be the right framework.

-• If, as the current leader, you wish to clarify questions such as what to do after stepping back or how to redefine your relationship with the business, NowGen Mentoring for Retirement and Role Transition can help make this process more manageable and planned.
-Reach out today to ensure a smooth, thoughtful transition for both yourself and your business.
+• If, as the current leader, you wish to clarify questions such as what to do after stepping back or how to redefine your relationship with the business, NowGen Advisory for Retirement and Role Transition can help make this process more manageable and planned.